khalid-hussain/morals-and-behaviour/5-friends-close-friends.md

 attitude, that is good.
 But if he will not change his attitude, you should shun his friendship, because this would be vile man with no virtue and no noble aspirations.

-[^mean-libeller]: _libeller_: One who libels another; one who publishes a libel or libels. _Libel_: (n.)
-In popular use: Any false and defamatory statement in conversation or otherwise. (v.)
-To make libellous accusations or statements; to spread defamation.

 <!-- TODO I don't understand the last part of the following point -->